 1. Wash the bites.
 Since chiggers do not carry any harmful bacteria or cause any diseases, the most important thing is to keep the skin clean while it's healing to prevent a bite from getting infected from too much scratching.
 This is your first line of defense against anything more serious than a maddening itch.

 3. Honey.
 Some suggest applying a very small amount of honey on a bandage to cover the bite.
-Honey has long been regarded as a medicinal remedy, largely because of its antibacterial and would-healing properties.
+Honey has long been regarded as a medicinal remedy, largely because of its antibacterial and wound-healing properties.

 - Mix 1/2 teaspoon of dish soap with a quarter cup of pineapple juice.